hausermsarah/hausermsarah/README.md

 ### About me

 -Hello, my name is Sarah Hauser.
-I am a senior at the University of Montana and plan to graduate in the fall of 2024.
-I am a Media Arts and Game Design with a strong passion for video games and the community around them!
+I graduated with a BFA from The University of Montana with a degree in Game Design and Interactive Media.
+I have a strong passion for video games and the community around them!
 I plan to find a job in the industry, I also have a few passion projects in my GitHub and works and examples of what I have done here.
 I work in programs such as Unity and Godot!
 I can code in C#, and HTML!

 ### Works: